leangjia/blender_docs/trunk/blender_docs/manual/grease_pencil/visual_effects/blur.rst

    X, Y

 Rotation
-   Control the Rotation of the bluriness.
+   Control the Rotation of the blurriness.

 Samples
-   Number of Blur samples (0 disabled the blur effect).
+   Number of blur samples (0 disabled the blur effect).

 Example